WBRT: History

 What became WBRT was first a construction permit for an AM station licensed to Springfield, Kentucky, allocated to a movie theater chain owner Andy Anderson.
 Anderson later had the city of license moved to Bardstown and the station took to the air on January 5, 1955.
 After just two years, WBRT would be sold to Lawrence Adams before being sold to a group of investors under the name Nelson County Broadcasters in 1966.
 By 1979, the station would come to be principally owned by long-time staff member Tom Isaac, who would lead WBRT to launch a companion station on the FM band as WOKH (96.7 FM; now Lebanon Junction–licensed WLEZ 99.3).

 In 1997, WBRT and WOKH were sold to Glasgow, Kentucky–based Commonwealth Broadcasting.
 Commonwealth would later sell the station to current owners Bardstown Radio Team in 2009.
 The new group would later purchase the new WOKH (102.7 FM) of Springfield, Kentucky from Choice Radio in 2017.

 Programming

-In addition to its country music, WBRT also carries NASCAR races from the Cup Series and Xfinity Series through the sport's two syndicated radio networks–Motor Racing Network and Performance Racing Network.
+WBRT features local programming in addition to its country music.
+WBRT also carries NASCAR races from the Cup Series and Xfinity Series through the sport's two syndicated radio networks–Motor Racing Network and Performance Racing Network.